 How Meta-Lax® Vibrational Stress Relief Works

-Meta-Lax Stress Relief removes thermal stress from a metal part.
-Thermal stress or heat stress is caused by a sharp temperature drop in metal.
-It creates problems of distortion (immediately following machining or over time) and premature cracking.
+Meta-Lax Stress Relief removes thermal stress from metal.
+Thermal stress (i.e., heat induced stress) is caused by a sharp temperature drop in metal.
+It creates problems of distortion (immediately following machining or over time) and/or premature cracking.
 "Stress relieving" reduces these effects.

 All metal structures exhibit harmonic and non-harmonic behavior (Scan 1).
 Yet if the part had experienced a sharp temperature drop (which causes heat-induced stress), the harmonic curve will be out of phase from its natural frequency location.

 By applying sub-harmonic vibrational energy pockets of high-stress concentration are redistributed, reducing the effects of heat stress and causing the harmonic curve to shift (Scan 2).

 When the workpiece becomes free of thermally induced stress, the harmonic curve will stabilize in its natural frequency location (Scan 3).
 It has been proven mathematically, in the laboratory, and in-field applications that the mild vibrations that Meta-Lax processing uses are more efficient than violent, high amplitudes in relieving stress.
 An analogy would be like an athlete "warming up" versus a strenuous workout before his race.
 Only the Meta-Lax method of certifying stress relief eliminates guesswork and assures the confidence of operation and consistency of results.